HTTP-RPC/Kilo/README.md

 ```

 ### Internal Properties
-The `Internal` annotation indicates that a bean property or record component is for internal use only and should be ignored by `BeanAdapter`.
+The `Internal` annotation indicates that a property is for internal use only and should be ignored by `BeanAdapter`.
 For example, given the following code:

 ```java
 @Internal